-The Overview and Scrutiny Committee, the overarching scrutiny body, monitors and reviews Council services and performance generally at a more strategic level to make sure local needs and service standards are met.
-The Members of the Overview and Scrutiny Committee are notified of all executive decisions taken by the Leader, Cabinet, individual Cabinet Members and Chief Officer key decisions and have the opportunity to call these in for further consideration.
+The Overview and Scrutiny Committee, the overarching scrutiny body, monitors and reviews Council services and performance generally at a more strategic level to ensure local needs and service standards are met.
+The Members of the Overview and Scrutiny Committee are notified of all executive decisions taken by the Leader, Cabinet and individual Cabinet Members and key decisions of Chief Officer.
+The Committee has the opportunity to call these in for further consideration.
 The Committee carries out pre-decision scrutiny on budget proposals and has an opportunity to submit comments to the Cabinet.

-The Committee's thematic scrutiny panels monitor performance across a range of key services and, where appropriate, can require Cabinet Members to attend and also partner organisations.
+The Committee's thematic scrutiny panels monitor performance across a range of key services and where appropriate, can require Cabinet Members to attend and also partner organisations.
 Cabinet Members submit regular reports to the appropriate Scrutiny Panel and are questioned on the delivery of their priorities for the year.
 The Leader of the Council attends Overview and Scrutiny Committee to report on progress with priorities.